Leave a comment

 “No doubt they are guests of the lovely Circe.
 You won’t find them in her house, but outside in the pigsty.
-For beautiful though she is, she is really a witch and she turns men into beasts.
-And if you step inside her house, she will turn you into a pig too.”
+Beautiful though she is, she is really a witch and she turns men into beasts.
+If you step inside her house, she will turn you into a pig too.”

-And when he spoke these words, Odysseus realised that this was no ordinary young man, but Hermes the messenger of the gods.
-And so he ate the molly plant and went on his way.
+When he spoke these words, Odysseus realised that this was no ordinary young man, but Hermes the messenger of the gods.
+He ate the molly plant and went on his way.

 “Now be off with you to the sty, pig-face” she cried.

-But Odysseus did not turn into a pig.
-Instead, he leapt to his feet, drew his sword and rushed at Circe.
+Odysseus did not turn into a pig, but instead leaped to his feet, drew his sword and rushed at Circe.
 She, terrified, let out a shriek and fell to his feet begging for mercy.

 Odysseus let the beautiful witch kiss him, but all the time he was watching to see that she did not try any more of her tricks.
-She called her servant-girls and commanded them to prepare a bath for their visitor.
+She called her servant girls and commanded them to prepare a bath for their visitor.
 They brought hot and cold water and mixed the bath until it was just right.
-And when Odysseus had bathed and rested, he found that they had prepared a delicious meal for him.
+When Odysseus had bathed and rested, he found that they had prepared a delicious meal for him.

-And when he spoke these words, Circe knew that it was no use pretending any longer that she was anything other than a witch.
+When he spoke these words, Circe knew that there was no use pretending any longer that she was anything other than a witch.
 She went out to the pigsty and rubbed a magic ointment into the animals.
 Then she waved her wand and they began to change back into men, only younger and better looking than they were before.
-And then they began to weep, for what they had been through was truly terrible.
+They began to weep, for what they had been through was truly terrible.

-The Greeks stayed with with witch Circe for an entire month – and she didn’t try any more of her magic tricks on them.
-One morning Odysseus spoke to her, “Oh Beautiful enchantress – too long have we enjoyed your hospitality.
-We must continue our journey to our home on the rocky island of Ithaca.
-But unfortunately, we are completely lost.
+The Greeks stayed with the witch Circe for an entire month – and she didn’t try any more of her magic tricks on them.
+One morning Odysseus spoke to her, “Oh beautiful enchantress – too long have we enjoyed your hospitality.
+We must continue our journey to our home on the rocky island of Ithaca, but unfortunately we are completely lost.
 We do not know these seas.
 Can you direct us by the safest route?”

-“This is indeed a terrible choice”, thought Odysseus.
-“But is the lesser evil is to lose some of my men, than for all of us to drown.
-Therefore, I must chart my course closer to the cliffs than the whirlpool.’
+“This is indeed a terrible choice”, thought Odysseus, “but is it a lesser evil to lose some of my men, than for all of us to drown?
+I must therefore chart my course closer to the cliffs than the whirlpool.”

 Once they passed through the strait, they saw the Island of the Sun, just as Circe had predicted.

-‘Thank heavens for land!” cried the men.
-But Odysseus tried to tell them it was no good.
-The must not land, but sail on – for Circe had warned him of terrible danger should they set foot on the island belonging to the great sun god, Lord Apollo.
+“Thank heavens for land!” cried the men.
+Odysseus tried to tell them it was no good.
+They must not land, but sail on – for Circe had warned him of terrible danger should they set foot on the island belonging to the great sun god, Lord Apollo.

-And seeing that the men meant rebellion, Odysseus allowed the ship to land with great misgiving in his heart.
+Seeing that the men meant rebellion, Odysseus allowed the ship to land with great misgiving in his heart.
 They found that the island was covered in green fields, and that fat cattle were grazing.
-The men waited for Odysseus to fall asleep and then they killed two cows and ate roast meat on the beach.
-But when the sun rose in the morning, bright Apollo saw what they had done, and said to Zeus, who is Lord of all the gods.
+The men waited for Odysseus to fall asleep and then killed two cows and ate roast meat on the beach.
+When the sun rose in the morning, bright Apollo saw what they had done, and said to Zeus, who is Lord of all the gods.

-And when Zeus heard these words. he replied, “It is indeed a crime to take what rightly belongs the gods.
-When these men set sail tomorrow, I shall hit their boat with a burning thunderbolt.’
+When Zeus heard these words he replied, “It is indeed a crime to take what rightly belongs the gods.
+When these men set sail tomorrow, I shall hit their boat with a burning thunderbolt.”